thegaussians/semantic-segmentation/README.md

 # News
  This project is under construction(much more functionalities to be added), but you can use the available fucntions.

- * New - The Unet model is added and now available to use.
+ * New -
+  The Unet model is added and now available to use.
+  Altered code architecture for optimised memory and better understanding.

 # Description